adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 ## 11. Because they encourage lean HTML

-This is a *very* small benefit but when you have one class name per element, you end up with smaller HTML.
+This is a small benefit but when an element has only one class, the HTML will be smaller.
 And whilst the CSS might get a little bigger, it's cacheable.

 <!--## Because visual class names might declare the same property!